rick-liyue-huang/TaskList-Mern/README.md

 #### Introduction

 I create this project by MERN technology, which includes the 'express.js' on server side and 'redux-toolkit' on client side.
-This project is daily task management web app, through which I need to firstly sign in or register the app and then create the task, edit the task and close task.
+This project is daily task management web app, through which I need to firstly sign in or register the app and then create the task, add notes on the new task and close task to done status.

 #### More details in project